Santo Domingo and Zona Colonial History

 THE ARRIVAL OF THE FOREIGNERS

-When Columbus made his second voyage, he returned to find most of the people he left on Hispanola had vanished.
+When Columbus made his second voyage, he returned to find most of the people he left on Hispaniola had vanished.
 Dead.
 His fleet of 17 ships continued traveling along the coast toward the east.
 Finally, stopping to create a fortified post, Christopher left his brother and some men to who were to search inward for the promised gold.
 Columbus traveled onward to look elsewhere for the gold he promised the Queen.

-By the spring of 1494 the island Hispanola was colonized.
+By the spring of 1494 the island Hispaniola was colonized.
 The island Columbus declared to be "the most beautiful island the human eyes have ever seen" is where he wanted his remains entered here to rest forever.

 The first Europeans settled in 1496.
 The brother of Christopher, Bartholomew Columbus, founded Santo Domingo, the capital of the Dominican Republic officially on August 5, 1498.
 The city, originally named La Isabela, is the oldest European city founded by Europeans in the "New World".
 It is the oldest colonial city in all the Americas.